-- [Shaunya Murrill] I was going to ask you how does that work?
-So do you call in and you have a topic and you just somebody's just there to kind of add another spouse on the phone to talk or do they make a connection and follow up with you? - [Marie Osborn] Yeah, so you'll call in and their triage consultant kind of gathers some information about your situation.
-They'll try to see which of these programs would work for your situation.
-One might be peer-to-peer support and then they will just connect you to someone else.
-And you can even, you know, make specific requests someone who can talk, you know, later in the day or you know, the type of person you might connect with and then they will just talk with you about, you know, military life and just kind of be that other person who has gone through what you're going through.
-They may or may not be on the realm of non-medical counseling and if that kind of ends up being where you need to go, they'd probably suggest that you pick up or take on that type of option as well.
+I was gonna ask you, how does that work?
+So do you call in and you have a topic and you just, somebody's just there to kind of add another spouse on the phone waiting to talk, or do they make a connection and follow up with you?

+Yeah, so you'll call in and their triage consultant kind of gather some information about your situation.
+They'll try to see which of these programs would work for your situation and one might be peer-to-peer support.
+And then they will just connect you to someone else.
+And you can even, you know, make specific requests.
+Someone who can talk, you know, later in the day or you know, the type of person you might connect with.
+And then they will just work to talk with you about, you know, military life and just kind of be that other person who has gone through what you're going through.
+They may or may not be on the realm of non-medical counseling.
+And if that's kind of ends up being where you need to go, they'd probably suggest that you pick up or take on that type of option as well.
 They are a really great resource in that sense.

-And I was going to say, you know, as you all I think have been military spouses for a while, it sounds like, you know, they have some really great programming for transitioning veterans, kind of just the preplanning that happens ahead of time.
-And then, you know, their Military OneSource is available as a resource for a whole year after someone transitions to civilian life, which, so, they really try to be that warm handoff and stable resource over time, which is a really great thing to think about.
+And I was gonna say, you know, as you all I think have been military spouses for a while, it sounds like, you know, they have some really great programming for transitioning veterans.
+Kind of just the pre-planning that happens ahead of time.
+And then, you know, their Military OneSource is available as a resource for a whole year after someone transitions to civilian life, which so they really try to be that warm handoff and stable resource over time, which is a really great thing to think about.

-And then, I'd also like to point out the elder care.
-We all have parents that are getting older and they, that's a really great resource, because they try to do the research for you, find the local resources for seniors in your area and maybe provide guidance on what to consider for parents or older people who need that long-term care.
-So, it's a really great place to start or get connected with stuff when you're maybe moving your parent into your home because some that happens over time right?
-So, definitely follow up if you have any questions about these later on with me, or of course call Military OneSource because they are the authority, and they could explain all of these to you as well.
-So, I hope that you continue to see them as a really great resource for you.
+And then I also like to point out the elder care.
+We all have parents that are getting older and they, that's a really great resource because they try to do the research for you, find the local resources for seniors in your area and maybe provide guidance on what to consider for parents or older people who need that long-term care.
+So it's a really great place to start or get connected with stuff when you're maybe moving your parent into your home 'cause that happens over time, right?
+So definitely follow up if you have any questions about these later on with me or of course call Military OneSource 'cause they are the authority and they could explain all of these to you as well.

+So I hope that you continue to see them as a really great resource for you.
 And what we're actually gonna do next is demonstrate how easy it is to make a call to Military OneSource.
 And so the way I like to do this is actually have one of the spouses here in the group help me make the call to Military OneSource.
-Let's first pick a topic that we might want to call about - maybe something we've touched on today.
+Let's first pick a topic that we might wanna call about.
+Maybe something we've touched on today.
 Is there anything that maybe you have a question about or want to learn more about through Military OneSource?